Import.io vs In-house Scraping:

 Import.io: “Deliver reliable data streams”

-Import.io positions web scraping as a managed capability.
-You define the sources, entities, frequency, and output requirements, and Import.io can own the operational execution.
+Import.io operates web scraping as a managed capability.
+Teams define sources, entities, frequency, and output requirements, and Import.io can own the operational execution end to end.

-• Extractor build & maintenance as sites change
+• Extractor build and maintenance as sites change

-• Monitoring & validation to maintain data quality
+• Monitoring and validation to maintain data quality

 • Structured delivery with defined SLAs

-Instead of running internal scraping infrastructure, teams receive production-ready data streams while operational complexity is handled as part of the service.
+Instead of running internal scraping infrastructure, teams receive production-ready data streams while operational complexity sits with the service.

 In-house: